 The ease with which the shrub spreads can also cause a major headache for property developers, site managers, contractors, builders, landscape gardeners and other professionals in the property industry.

-Knotweed can spread into neighbouring sites via contaminated tools, equipment, shoes, etc. It can be introduced to a site if present in topsoil that’s been brought in from an external source.
-Also, if it’s not completely eradicated, it can grow back and cause more problems.
+knotweed can spread into neighbouring sites via contaminated tools, equipment, shoes, etc. It can be introduced to a site if present in topsoil that’s been brought in from an external source.
+Also, if it’s not completely removed, it can grow back and cause more problems.
 It’s vital that the people you employ on your property development are familiar with knotweed and understand the severity of the problems associated with it.

 What to do if you discover knotweed on your construction site